camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   --dbname=postgres
 ```

+Verify that the connection is successful.

-## IAM Setup
+## AWS IAM Setup

 ### external-dns

-The following is taken from the [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md) guide concerning the AWS setup.
+The following instructions are based on the [external-dns](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md) guide concerning the AWS setup.

-The following IAM policy document allows external-dns to update Route53 resource record sets and hosted zones.
-You'll want to create this policy in IAM first.
-In our example, we'll call the policy `AllowExternalDNSUpdates`.
+The IAM policy document below allows external-dns to update Route53 resource record sets and hosted zones.
+You need to create this policy in AWS IAM first.
+In our example, we will call the policy `AllowExternalDNSUpdates`.

-If you prefer, you may fine-tune the policy to permit updates only to explicit Hosted Zone IDs.
+You may fine-tune the policy to permit updates only to explicit Hosted Zone IDs.

 ```shell
 cat <<EOF >./policy-dns.json